Chapter 2. Preparing a RHEL 7 system for the upgrade

 Note that currently you need version 0.12.1 or later of the

-Download additional required data files (RPM package changes and RPM repository mapping) attached to the Knowledgebase article Data required by the Leapp utility for an in-place upgrade from RHEL 7 to RHEL 8 and place them in the
+Download the data files attached to the Knowledgebase article Data required by the Leapp utility for an in-place upgrade from RHEL 7 to RHEL 8 and place them in the

 /etc/leapp/files/directory.
 This is necessary for a successful upgrade.
 Note that currently you need data files from the

-If you are upgrading on a public cloud using RHUI and do not have a Red Hat subscription or Red Hat Customer Portal account, create a no-cost RHEL developer subscription so that you can access the Knowledgebase article and download required data packages.
+- You are upgrading on a public cloud using RHUI.
+If you do not have a Red Hat subscription or Red Hat Customer Portal account, create a no-cost RHEL developer subscription so that you can access the Knowledgebase article and download required data packages.
 For more information, see How do I get a no-cost Red Hat Enterprise Linux Developer Subscription or renew it?

 - Ensure you have any configuration management (such as Salt, Chef, Puppet, Ansible) disabled or adequately reconfigured to not attempt to restore the original RHEL 7 system.